pactumjs/pactum/docs/api-testing.md

 #### RequestTimeout

-By default pactum request will timeout after 3000 ms. To increase the timeout for the current request use `withRequestTimeout` method. **Make Sure To Increase The Test Runners Timeout As Well**
+By default, pactum's request will timeout after 3000 ms. To increase the timeout for the current request use the `withRequestTimeout` method. **Make Sure To Increase The Test Runners Timeout As Well**

 ```javascript